oskarrough/strrr-html/README.md

 # strrr-html

-A tiny prototype for a strrr.tv website.
-You can browse all seasons and episodes, but not currently play them.
+A tiny prototype for a simpler, non-spa strrr.tv website.
+You can browse seasons and watch all episodes.

 ## Developing